carsontham/ceet-code/README.md

 # ceet-code

-A solo grind of Leetcode to achieve better understanding and to ace technical interviews
+Leetcode grind to achieve better understanding of algorithms and to ace technical interviews

-Aiming to solve Blind 75
-Currently:

-*Mastery of the basics makes your advanced*
+I saw this quote somewhere and quite liked it - *Mastery of the basics makes your advanced*